Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Introduction

-\changeB{ The contributions of this work are as follows: \begin{itemize} \item The DDP layer from the bi-level DeePC is extended to serve as a versatile interface for various prediction and control objectives.
-Its decoupled structure from high-level control optimization problems simplifies the tuning process.
-An adaptive update pipeline for the DDP is constructed, enabling it to approximate the current building thermal dynamics using the latest operational data, with the update quality validated through a-posteriori checks. \item We conduct extensive prediction tests using real-life building operational data to validate the adaptive performance of the DDP and to derive a user-friendly tuning guideline.
-In particular, a wide range of regularization parameters ensures consistent performance, minimizing the need for extensive tuning. \item The flexibility of the DDP is demonstrated through a complicated demand response case study, where it is used to provide demand-side SFC services in the Swiss AS market.
-The DDP supports the construction of a day-ahead planner for estimating building flexibility and a predictive controller for intraday tracking tasks.
-The DDP-based controller can efficiently handle forecast errors and process disturbances through convex robust optimization formulations. \item The efficacy of the DDP-based controller is demonstrated in a 52-day continuous experiment in the Polydome, incorporating a heat pump and a simulated ESS.
-The controller successfully coordinates both subsystems and ensures high-quality tracking performance.
-It achieves operating cost savings of 24.64\% and 28.74\% compared to two control schemes with a standard industrial building controller while maintaining comfortable indoor conditions.
-To the best of the authors’ knowledge, this study is the first of its kind to validate an adaptive linear data-driven predictive control method for building demand response over such an extended period. \end{itemize} }
+\changeC{ This study addresses the existing gaps by proposing an adaptive \acf{ddp} layer with a straightforward tuning process to generate flexible bi-level DeePC formulations for various building control objectives.
+The method is empirically validated through a complicated building-level DR case study in a real building equipped with a \ac{hp}.
+Please note that building-level DR has been demonstrated as both practical and valuable in previous research~\cite{fabietti2018multi,gorecki2017experimental}.
+Indeed, Swissgrid is advancing a customer-centric and decentralized participation approach with its DR platform, Equigy~\cite{equigy}.
+The key contributions of this study are summarized as follows:} \begin{itemize} \item \changeC{We introduce the DDP layer in the bi-level DeePC structure, serving as a versatile interface for various prediction and control objectives.
+An adaptive update pipeline is proposed for time-varying approximation of building dynamics.} \item \changeC{We conducted a building-level DR case study, focusing on the provision of demand-side SFC services in the Swiss \ac{as} market.
+The DDP and bi-level DeePC were employed to design a hierarchical SFC controller, which can efficiently handle forecast errors and process disturbances through convex robust optimization.} \item \changeC{Operational data from Polydome, a stand-alone building on the EPFL campus, were used to validate the prediction performance of the adaptive DDP.
+A sensitivity analysis demonstrated that the DDP requires less tuning effort compared to the standard DeePC.} \item The case study was conducted in a 52-day continuous experiment in the Polydome, utilizing the \ac{hp} and a simulated ESS.
+The SFC controller effectively coordinated subsystems, delivering high-quality power tracking performance.
+It achieved operating cost savings of 24.64\% and 28.74\% compared to two standard industrial building control baselines.
+To the best of the authors’ knowledge, this study is the first to validate an adaptive linear data-driven predictive control method for building demand response over such an extended period. \end{itemize}